 8. Eleventh Hour CISSP: Study Guide

-As the name suggests, Eleventh Hour CISSP study guide is designed to help readers who want to prepare quickly for the exam.
+As the name suggests, the Eleventh Hour CISSP study guide is designed to help readers who want to prepare quickly for the exam.
 Also authored by Eric Conrad, Seth Misenar and Joshua Feldman, this guide focuses purely upon the core elements of the exam.

-- Important concepts are concisely presented while key elements are highlighted for last minute study.
+- Important concepts are concisely presented while key elements are highlighted for last-minute study.

 - Answers some of the toughest questions on the exams.